Family of man shot and killed by Liberty Hill police in January file lawsuit

 "Officer Gomez-Sanchez, while acting under the color of law, under no imminent threat to himself, shot and killed Jackson Lieber, in violation of the Fourth and Fourteenth Amendments to the United States Constitution."

-It goes on to say Jackson was "subjected to excessive force in violation of his rights guaranteed to him by the Fourth and Fourteenth Amendments of the United States Constitution."
+It goes on to say that Jackson Lieber was "subjected to excessive force in violation of his rights guaranteed to him by the Fourth and Fourteenth Amendments of the United States Constitution."

 Jackson's father, Matt Lieber, said a lawsuit is the only way he feels he can get answers regarding what happened the night he lost his son.

-Jackson died after being shot on RM 1869 on Jan.
-18 in Liberty Hill.
-Investigators say he crashed his car on that road and then trespassed on someone's property.
+Jackson Lieber died after being shot on RM 1869 in Liberty Hill on Jan.
+18. Investigators say he crashed his car on that road and then trespassed on someone's property.

-When police arrived, they say the situation escalated and an officer shot Jackson.
+When police arrived, they say the situation escalated and an officer shot Jackson Lieber.
 According to Texas DPS spokesman Sgt.
-Deon Cockrell, Lieber was not armed when he was shot.
+Deon Cockrell, Jackson Lieber was not armed when he was shot.

 His family said law enforcement hasn't released any evidence, including photos or video, of what happened.